 - Threat Category: Tampering of data, Information Disclosure, Denial of Service

+- Threat Description: The following behaviours may lead to bidding down attacks:

-- Threat Description: If the P-CSCF does not check whether the integrity and encryption algorithms list, SPI_P and Port_P received in SM7 is identical with the corresponding parameters sent in SM6, and check whether SPI_U and Port_U received in SM7 are identical with those received in SM1, the attacker can force the system to reduce the security level by tampering the integrity and encryption algorithms list.
+- If the P-CSCF does not check whether the integrity and encryption algorithms list, SPI_P and Port_P received in SM7 is identical with the corresponding parameters sent in SM6, and check whether SPI_U and Port_U received in SM7 are identical with those received in SM1, the attacker can force the system to reduce the security level by tampering the integrity and encryption algorithms list.
 Then, weaker security algorithms may be selected, which will make the system easily attacked.
 Tampering the SPI will cause the negotiated SA cannot be indexed.
 As a result, the following security association fails to be established, leading to Denial of Service attack.
 The port number is generally used to identify different applications.
 Tampering the Port_P number by the attacker will cause messages to be sent to the UE or P-CSCF through the tampered port.
 These messages including some sensitive parameters may be leaked to another application, which is not intended to receive this message.

+- The P-CSCF may be configured to never apply confidentiality, because e.g. it trusts the encryption provided by the underlying access network.
+The P-CSCF may also be configured to apply confidentiality whenever the UE supports it.
+During security associateion set-up, the first message SM1 “Register” may not be protected, hence the information within SM1 could be tampered by an attacker, e.g. by removing the encryption algorithms in the “UE integrity and encryption algorithms list”.
+In such case, the P-CSCF will not receive the encryption algorithms supported by the UE and may mistakenly believe that the UE does not support any encryption algorithm, hence will select NULL algorithm for encryption.
+If the P-CSCF configured to apply confidentiality does not includes the encryption algorithms it supports in SM6 when receiving no supported encryption algorithms from the UE, the UE may mistakenly believe that the P-CSCF is configured to not apply confidentiality when receiving SM6 and will select NULL algorithm for encryption.
+Therefore, NULL encryption algorithm is negotiated between the UE and the P-CSCF and confidentiality will eventually not be provided for the security association, in which way the attacker can launch the bidding down attack.
+In another word, if the P-CSCF configured to apply confidentiality does not include its encryption algorithms in SM6 when receiving no encryption algorithms of the UE in SM1, such behavior of P-CSCF will fail to thwart the bidding down attack.

+NOTE: The threat above applies to UEs supporting at least one encryption algorithm other than NULL algo, as an attacker cannot launch such bidding down attack on UEs only supporting NULL algo.

 - Threatened Asset: IMS signalling, security data